EventStore/EventStore/docs/server/features/connectors/README.md

     end
 ```

-This reduces the amount of work needed to process data from EventStoreDB instances and makes it easy to create data pipelines to implement complex use cases.
+This reduces the amount of work needed to process data from KurrentDB instances and makes it easy to create data pipelines to implement complex use cases.

 ::: info
-The Connector plugin is pre-installed in all EventStoreDB binaries and is enabled by default.
+The Connector plugin is pre-installed in all KurrentDB binaries and is enabled by default.
 :::

 ## Motivation

-Currently, a pain point that users experience is that, on one hand, they have a convenient EventStoreDB cloud service, on the other hand, they have a convenient downstream database or processing engine, but there's nothing in between.
+Currently, a pain point that users experience is that, on one hand, they have a convenient Kurrent cloud service, on the other hand, they have a convenient downstream database or processing engine, but there's nothing in between.
-As a result, users need to host and maintain their own solution in their own infrastructure for subscribing to EventStoreDB and sending the events to a downstream service.
+As a result, users need to host and maintain their own solution in their own infrastructure for subscribing to KurrentDB and sending the events to a downstream service.
 This solution in the middle often needs to be highly available and needs to manage its own checkpoints: this quickly becomes cumbersome.

-EventStore Connectors remove the need for users to develop, host and maintain such a solution.
+Kurrent Connectors remove the need for users to develop, host and maintain such a solution.

 As an example, a developer want to send events to a lambda function, which projects events to an RDS instance.